 The Transamerica Pyramid Redwood Grove.
 The Transamerica Building (hard to miss) is one block from Portsmouth Square, and has a pretty park with 60 redwood trees right behind it.
 This spot used to be a saloon and Italian restaurant where some famous names used to hang out: Mark Twain, Bret Harte, Ambrose Bierce and Robert Louis Stevenson.
 Now there's a cool fountain with leaping frogs (in Twain's honor) and a charming sculpture of children playing.

 This area used to be under water before it was filled in with dirt and the hulls of ships abandoned in the bay during the Gold Rush.
 Montgomery Street was the wharf area then.

 The Chinese Historical Society is a museum and cultural center that hosts exhibits relating to the experience of the Chinese in San Francisco.
-They are closed until the fall of 2016 while they prepare for a major exhibit on the Chinese experience in America.
+The building is the former Chinatown YMCA, designed by architect Julia Morgan.
+They are currently showing a major exhibit on the Chinese experience in America.
 Closed Mondays.
 965 Clay Street

 The Chinatown Alleys are the most appealing part of Chinatown, IMO.
 Getting off the main artery of Grant Avenue and exploring the little side streets will give you a more authentic look at the culture; this is where much of the life of this community occurs, with little shops, mah jong parlors, hanging laundry, etc. Travel to China without a passport!